 StringJoiner is a class in java.util package which is used to construct a sequence of characters(strings) separated by a delimiter and optionally starting with a supplied prefix and ending with a supplied suffix.
-Though this can also be with the help of StringBuilder class to append delimiter after each string, but StringJoiner provides easy way to do that without much code to write.
+Though this can also be done with the help of StringBuilder class to append delimiter after each string, but StringJoiner provides easy way to do that without much code to write.

 - StringJoiner(CharSequence delimiter) : Constructs a StringJoiner with no characters in it, with no prefix or suffix, and a copy of the supplied delimiter.